SasView/sasview/src/sas/qtgui/Perspectives/Invariant/media/invariant_help.rst

 .. image:: image_invariant_load_data.png

-A first estimate of $Q^*$ should be computed automatically.
-If not, click on the *Compute* button.
+A first estimate of $Q^*$ should be computed automatically but should be ignored as it will be incorect until the proper contrast term is specified.

-Use the boxes on the *Options* tab to subtract any background, specify the contrast (i.e. difference in SLDs: note this must be specified for the eventual value of $Q^*$ to be on an absolute scale and to therefore have any meaning), or to rescale the data.
+Use the box on the *Options* tab to specify the contrast term(i.e. difference in SLDs).
+Note this must be specified for the eventual value of $Q^*$ to be on an absolute scale and to therefore have any meaning).

-(Optional) If known, a value for $C_p$ can also be specified.
+.. warning:: **The user must provide the correct SLD contrast** for the data
+    they are analysing in the *Options* tab of the Invariant window **and then** click on *Compute* before examining/using any displayed value of the invariant or volume fraction. **The default contrast has been deliberately set to the unlikley-to-be-realistic value of 8e-06** |Ang^-2|\ .

+Optional: Also in this tab a background term to subtract from the data can be specified (if the data is not already properly background subtracted), the data can be rescaled if necessary (e.g. to be on an absolute scale) and a value for
+$C_p$ can be specified (required if the specific surface area $S_v$ is desired).

 .. image:: image_invariant_option_tab.png